attheodo/attheodo.github.io/about.md

 ---
 layout: about
 permalink: /about/
-description: Hello.
-My name is Thanos.Senior iOS Developer.
+description: description: Hello.
+My name is Thanos.
+Senior iOS Developer.
 UX/UI Designer.
 Generalist, full-stack, real deal.
 On a mission to bring your mobile and web strategy into life.
 quote: Always do your best.
 What you plant now, you will harvest later.
 ---